 The Sarasota County School District has established procedural guidelines for student dress, in accordance with School Board Policy 5.37.

 Individual schools are expected to use the District dress code guidelines as minimum standards and are encouraged to extend their own standards to meet the uniqueness of their school community.
 Schools are encouraged to obtain input from school stakeholders, including parents, staff and students as they establish a school dress code policy.

 The principal’s decision on the appropriateness of dress will be final.
 Refusal to comply with the school’s dress code policy is an infraction under this code.

 Students have a RIGHT to:

-- Wear appropriate clothes or the school uniform, as long as those clothes or the way the clothes are worn are appropriate for the school, adhere to the school dress code, are not dangerous to health or safety, and do not disrupt the learning environment.
+- Wear appropriate clothes or the school uniform, as long as those clothes or the way the clothes are worn are appropriate for the school setting, adhere to the school dress code, are not dangerous to health or safety, and do not disrupt the learning environment.

-- Learn without being offended or distracted by the way other students are dressed.
+- Learn without being offended or disrupted by the way other students are dressed.

 Students have a RESPONSIBILITY to:

 - Be respectful of their peers at all times regardless of what they are wearing.

 - Come to school fully clothed and wear clothes that are not dangerous to health or safety, do not disrupt the learning process, and stay within the school dress code.